Wells Coates: Later achievements

-During World War II, he again served with the RAF, this time working on fighter aircraft development, for which he was later awarded an OBE.
+During World War II, he again served with the RAF, this time working on fighter aircraft development, for which he was later appointed an Officer of the Order of the British Empire (OBE) in the 1944 New Year Honours.
+The same year, he was appointed a Royal Designer for Industry (RDI).

 Following the war, he, like some other well known architects including Gropius and Breuer (by then working in America), contributed to the British post-War housing effort by introducing an early scheme for modular housing he called Room Unit Production.

-In 1949-50, he designed the building of the Telekinema for the Festival of Britain's South Bank Exhibition.
+In 1949–1950, he designed the building of the Telekinema for the Festival of Britain's South Bank Exhibition.
 This 400-seat, state-of-the-art cinema, specially designed to screen both film (including the first 3-dimensional films) and large-screen television, proved one of the most popular attractions of the South Bank Exhibition in the summer of 1951.
 Operated and programmed by the British Film Institute, it re-opened as the National Film Theatre in October 1952, until its demolition in 1957 as the NFT was relocated a stone's throw away from its original site, under Waterloo Bridge.

 He also designed a remarkable boat, called the Wingsail.
 It had a rigid sail design mounted on a catamaran hull.
 Though he formed a company to market the design, it was not a success, as both the sail and the catamaran were ahead of their time.